tejten/GitLab-DevSecOps-Learning-Lab/RUNBOOK.md

 - The MR requests approval from the owner.
 - If code owner approval is required, the MR cannot merge until that approval is satisfied.
+- If GitLab says `1 invalid rule has been approved automatically`, the ownership match exists but there is no eligible approver for the rule.

 Close the test MR after observing the behavior, or remove the test route and merge only if you want to keep the change.